Atavic/firefox-tweaks/CONTRIBUTING.md

 Want to contribute to the project?
 That's awesome!
 If you're going to contribute, please open an issue first for discussion before making a pull request.
 Please provide reasons why you think your change is good.
 Finally, you may need to follow some rules below for your contribution to be accepted.

 ## 1. Addons
 All addons are free and open source, using licenses like GPLv2, GPLv3, MIT, or the Mozilla Public License.
-All addons are also available on Firefox for Android.
-Each section includes the addon's license and links to the addon's source code and install page on `addons.mozilla.org`.
+All addons are also available and functional on Firefox for Android.
+Each section includes links to the addon's source code, privacy policy, and install page on `addons.mozilla.org`.
 If you want to include additional files like a whitelist, put them in the root of the project.

 ## 2. uMatrix whitelist rules
 Please create a separate issue for each primary domain.
 For example, if you had rules that fixed apple.com and microsoft.com, you would need to create two separate issues.